Eurocurrency: Eurodollar Market

-The Eurodollar market involves holdings of US dollars outside of the jurisdiction of the US Central Bank.
+The Eurodollar market involves holdings of US dollars outside of the jurisdiction of the Federal Reserve System, the US central bank.
 These holdings may arise via two primary ways.
 Firstly, from purchases of goods and services made in US dollars to suppliers who maintain European bank accounts - these suppliers may be European or non-European.
 Secondly, Eurodollar deposits arise from investments of US dollars in European banks, generally for more favourable returns on interest.

 Today, the Eurodollar market is the largest source of global funding for businesses and nations, estimated to be financing over 90% of international trade deals.
 It is the most widely used eurocurrency.
 Accounting for approximately 75% of all eurocurrency accounts held worldwide.
 This prevalence is often attributed to economic and political factors.
 Firstly, the economic power of the US, particularly its influential position in the world economy and steady deterioration of the other currencies during the inception of Eurocurrency in the 1950s.
 Secondly, the lack of interest caps and limited regulation in the Eurodollar market enables favourable rates of interest for both lenders and borrowers.

 Euroyen Market

-The Euroyen market involves deposits of yen in banks outside the jurisdiction of the Japanese Central Bank.
+The Euroyen market involves deposits of yen in banks outside the jurisdiction of the Bank of Japan, the Japanese central bank.
 The market emerged in 1984, at the beginning of the Japanese asset price bubble that saw Japan pursue financial liberalisation and internalisation.
 During the 1990s, interest rates in Japan experienced substantial declines, making the relatively high rates of interest paid by Euroyen accounts attractive investments.
-Today Euruyen deposits are used by non-Japanese companies to efficiently obtain investments from Japanese investors.
+Today Euroyen deposits are used by non-Japanese companies to efficiently obtain investments from Japanese investors.
 Euroyen bonds allow foreign companies to avoid the regulations enforced by the Bank of Japan (BoJ) and in bond registration with the Tokyo Stock Exchange (TSE).